Mike Martin Field at Dick Howser Stadium: Section B Animals

 The Section B Animals of Florida State Seminoles baseball is a tradition.
-Existing since 1977 the animals are a group of Florida State baseball fans that come to the games and cheer on the Seminoles.
+Existing since 1977 the Animals are a group of Florida State baseball fans that come to the games and cheer on the Seminoles.
 Some old fans believe that they evolved out of a fan group that existed even before that time and was organized around supporting an individual player, a first baseman.
 That group carried a paddle with the player's picture on it and waved it during games.
-The reason for their name Section B Animals is because when Dick Howser Stadium opened in 1983 they took accustom to section B. The name animals came when a man would bring bad doughnuts to the games and eventually the group of fans threw the doughnuts at the man who brought the doughnuts and they were called animals, so the name stuck.
+The name "Section B Animals" comes from 2 historical events.
+"Section B" refers to the original layout of the stands at Dick Howser Stadium that opened in 1983 at which they were assigned seats in Section B. Note that there is no Section B in the current configuration, the sections are numbered.
+The name "Animals" came about when an FSU sports fan named Sol would bring doughnuts to the games and offered them to fans.
+Sol saved money by buying day-old doughnuts, and one day the fans threw the stale doughnuts back at Sol, who explained "you are all just a bunch of animals," and the name stuck.
 The Animals consist of students, alumni, business people, families, public servants, and anyone else who has a passion for Florida State Baseball.
-The animals job is to use cheers and songs to pump up the crowd and intimidate the opposing team.
+The Animals use cheers and songs to pump up the crowd and intimidate the opposing team using humor and good cheer.
 They strategically serenade the opposition by choosing songs from their official 63-song “Animals of Section B” songbook.
-Section B does unusual things like displaying the Canadian flag and singing "O Canada" in the bottom of the fifth inning.
+For instance, if an opposing team's pitcher is struggling they may sing "Take Me Out of the Ballgame," a parody of the famous baseball song.
+The Animals do unusual things like displaying the Canadian flag and singing "O Canada" in the bottom of the fifth inning.
 The Animals have been featured throughout multiple media outlets such as ESPN, Sports Illustrated, Sporting News, Seminole Uprising, The Mike Martin Show, WTXL-TV 27, WCTV, Bally Sports South, Tallahassee Democrat, The Florida Times-Union, FSView & Florida Flambeau, Last Word, The Gainesville Sun, Durham Herald Sun and Wakulla Digest.
-The Section B Animals have worked hard to establish a reputation of originality, positive energy, and of the No. 1 cheering section in college baseball.
-In recent years, the Animals website Section B Online, has begun generating hundreds of thousands of hits per month and is the premier source of Florida State Baseball on the Internet.
+The Section B Animals have worked hard to establish a reputation of originality, positive energy, and being the No. 1 cheering section in college baseball.
+In recent years, the Animals website Section B Online, has begun generating hundreds of thousands of hits per month and is the premier source of information regarding Florida State Baseball on the Internet.